-Matching sets of this relatively early type of bow case, quiver, and belt are very rare, there being a few examples in museum collections in Great Britain, mostly collected around the time of the Younghusband Expedition (19034).
-Both the bow case and the quiver are densely covered with decoration executed in black lines and golden brown shellac, now darkened with age, very similar to that found on some leather arm defenses and horse armor.
-They are also fitted with domed bosses of pierced and chiseled iron damascened with gold and decorated with dragons, scrollwork, and blossoms, which relate closely to the ironwork on some Tibetan swords, saddle plates, and other objects.
+Matching sets of bow case, quiver, and belt of this relatively early type are very rare.
+The few examples that exist in museum collections were acquired mostly in the early twentieth century.
+Both the bow case and the quiver are covered densely with decoration executed in black lines and golden brown shellac (now darkened with age), employing a method very similar to the technique found on some Tibetan leather arm defenses and horse armor.
+They are also fitted with domed bosses of pierced and chiseled iron damascened with gold and decorated with dragons, scrollwork, and blossoms.
+These bosses relate closely to the ironwork seen on Tibetan swords, saddle plates, and other objects.